natalieagus/50005/docs/Problem Set/02-os-services-design-structure.md

 3. Suppose the developer had **hardcoded** the best-fit logic directly inside `malloc_sim`.
 What <span class="orange-bold">negative</span> consequence would that have on future flexibility or maintainability?
 4. Suggest **one** specific advantage of this approach for experimentation or system tuning in real-world OS memory allocation.

+{:.highlight}
-**Hints**:
+> **Hints**:
-* Mechanism: performs the actual effect or system-level action.
+> * Mechanism: performs the actual effect or system-level action.
-* Policy: decides which block to act on.
+> * Policy: decides which block to act on.
-* Think about what happens if you want to try a new policy.
+> * Think about what happens if you want to try a new policy.
-* What does this modularity allow system developers to do?
+> * What does this modularity allow system developers to do?

 <div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
 In this code, the function `allocate(`) represents the **mechanism**.
 It performs the actual memory allocation by marking a block as used and updating relevant system state.
 The functions `first_fit()` and `best_fit()` are **policies**; they define different *strategies* for selecting which memory block to allocate but do not modify system state themselves.